Active Listening Skills: Definition and Examples

 Communication skills are beneficial in and out of the workplace.
-Having the ability to clearly communicate instructions, ideas and concepts can help you find success in any career.
+Having the ability to clearly communicate instructions, ideas and concepts will help you to be successful in any career.

 One of the most critical skills involved in effective communication is active listening.
-Developing this soft skill will help you build and maintain relationships, solve problems, improve processes and retain information such as instructions, procedures and expectations.
+Developing this soft skill will help you build and maintain relationships, solve problems, improve processes and retain information, like instructions, procedures and expectations.

-Active listening is the ability to focus completely on a speaker, understand their message, comprehend the information and respond thoughtfully.
-Unlike passive listening, which is the act of hearing a speaker without retaining their message, this highly valued, interpersonal communication skill ensures you’re able to engage and later recall specific details without needing information repeated.
+Active listening skills are the ability to focus completely on a speaker, understand their message, comprehend the information and respond thoughtfully.
+Unlike passive listening, which is the act of hearing a speaker without retaining their message, this highly valued, interpersonal communication skill ensures you’re able to engage and later recall specific details without needing the information repeated.

 Active listeners use verbal and non-verbal techniques to demonstrate that their attention is on the speaker.
-This not only supports your ability to focus, but also helps ensure the speaker can see that you are focused and engaged.
+This not only supports your ability to focus, but also ensures that the speaker can see you are focused and engaged.
 Instead of thinking about and mentally rehearsing what you might say when the speaker is done, an active listener carefully considers the speaker’s words and commits the information to memory.

 Why is active listening important in the workplace?

-Whether you’re seeking a new job opportunity, striving to earn a promotion or working to improve in your current role, improving your active listening skills will help you succeed.
+Whether you’re seeking a new job, striving to earn a promotion or working to improve in your current role, improving your active listening skills will help you to succeed.
 Much like critical thinking and conflict resolution, this soft skill will help increase your value as an employee.

 Here are several benefits of being an active listener: